-There are two ways to recycle your electronics in Wheaton:
+There are two options for recycling your electronics in Wheaton through two different programs:

 1. Monthly Electronic Recycling Drop-off Events

-- Location: Public Works Storage Yard, 820 West Liberty Drive (just east of the Wheaton Police Department)
+Location: Public Works Storage Yard, 820 W Liberty Drive, Wheaton (near the Wheaton Police Department)

 - Cooking oil (for recycling into biofuel)